-For most of the country, the hottest time of year peaks in August and doesn't let up until sometime in September.
-Temps can be brutally steamy right now.
+For most of the country, the hottest time of year peaks in August and doesn’t let up until sometime in September.
+Here in the West, temps can be brutally steamy right now.
 As you probably know, with soaring mercury comes the real threat of heat stroke and other related illness for us seniors.

 The goal is to remain active, while staying cool.
 To help keep you moving — and comfortable — during these dog days of summer, your Seniors Helping Seniors team offers up a few pointers.
 Check them out and be safe out there!

 Hydration is one of the most crucial details of our health at any age, and the stakes only grow as you get older.
 In fact, water consumption can affect all types of body functions, from digestion and blood volume levels, to kidney performance.

 Ailments from dehydration can sneak up on you this time of year, so experts recommend individuals drink water regularly throughout the day — not just when you feel thirsty.
 Try these strategies to ensure you’re receiving the ideal amount every step of the way.